easierdata/multi-temporal-crop-classification-training-data/doc/Training Data Overview.md

 ## Download the selected tiles from IPFS

-1. Loop through the selected tiles list and download the set of bands for each scene.
-The image files are stored to a directory named <tile-name_tile-date>.
+1. Loop through the selected tiles list and grab the [CIDs](https://docs.ipfs.tech/concepts/content-addressing/) for the required bands.
-2. A list of file details is also saved to file for each processed scene that contains the following details:
-   * Tilename
-   * timestamp download
-   * Directory file path
-   * Filename
+2. With the CIDs, retrieve the image bands from IPFS and save to disk, to a directory as `tile-id.tile-date.v2.0`

 ## Reproject each tile based on the CDL projection